Goto main content

 The program, mainly focused on emergency response, was closed at the end of the response operations.
 In 2013, after a new exploratory mission, the program was reopened, initially focused on the possibility of starting humanitarian mine action.

-Since the start of the COVID-19 pandemic in 2020 and even more since the political crisis in February 2021, the economy and financial services have collapsed and foreign investments have decreased, announcing a strong setback in the level of development and putting at risk of extreme poverty more than 50% of the population.
+Since the start of the COVID pandemic in 2020 and even more since the political crisis from February 2021, economy and financial services have collapsed and foreign investments have decreased, announcing a strong setback in the level of development and putting at risk of extreme poverty more than 50% of the population.

 Myanmar remains the only regime in the world to make regular use of anti-personnel mines, but no mine clearance operations have been implemented.